Weinstein handlebodies for complements of smoothed toric divisors: Weinstein Domains and Kirby Calculus

-The set of moves that relate Weinstein handlebody diagrams in Gompf standard form for equivalent Weinstein domains includes Legendrian Reidemeister moves (including how they interact with the $1$-handles) listed in \cite{Gompf}, see Figures \ref{Reid} and \ref{Gompf456}, as well as \textit{handle slides}, and \textit{handle pair cancellations and additions}.
-Given two $k$-handles, $h_1$ and $h_2$, a \textit{handle slide} of $h_1$ over $h_2$ is given by isotoping the attaching sphere of $h_1$, and pushing it through the belt sphere of $h_2$.
-In the Weinstein context, the isotopy must be a Legendrian (or isotropic) isotopy, and the resulting diagram takes the attaching sphere $S_1$ of $h_1$ and $S_2$ of $h_2$ and replaces $S_1$ by a connected sum of $S_1$ and $S_2$ with cusps as in Figure \ref{2hslide} for a $2$-handle slide.
-See~\cite{ACGMMSW1} for more information on Legendrian $1$-handle slides.
+The set of moves that relate Weinstein handlebody diagrams in Gompf standard form for Weinstein homotopic Weinstein domains include Legendrian isotopy moves listed in~\cite{Gompf} which are the usual three Legendrian Reidemeister moves shown in Figure~\ref{Reid}, and the three moves we call \emph{Gompf moves $4,5$, and $6$} shown in Figure~\ref{Gompf456}.
+Weinstein handlebody diagrams are also equivalent if they are related by handle slides, handle pair cancellations/additions~\cite{DingGeiges}.
+Given two $k$-handles, $h_1$ and $h_2$, a \emph{handle slide} of $h_1$ over $h_2$ is given by isotoping the attaching sphere of $h_1$, and pushing it through the belt sphere of $h_2$.
+In the Weinstein context, the isotopy must be a Legendrian (or isotropic) isotopy.
+Diagrammatically, to perform a $2$-handle slide of $h_1$ over $h_2$ one takes the attaching spheres $S_1$ of $h_1$ and $S_2$ of $h_2$ and replaces $S_1$ by a connected sum of $S_1$ and $S_2$ with cusps as in Figure~\ref{2hslide}.
+See~\cite{ACGMMSW1} or~\cite{GompfStipsicz} for more information on Weinstein $1$-handle slides.
 A 1-handle $h_1$ and a 2-handle $h_2$ can be deleted or inserted together, provided that the attaching sphere of $h_2$ intersects the belt sphere of $h_1$ transversely in a single point.
-We call this a \textit{handle cancellation} or adding a \textit{canceling pair}.
+We call this a \emph{handle cancellation} or adding a \emph{canceling pair}.
 See~\cite{DingGeiges} for further details.